A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: Statistical Models

 \item the number of graph (vertex) colorings in graph theory (see, e.g., \cite{whitney:coloring}),

 \item permanents, graph homomorphism, integer flows, etc. (see, e.g., \cite{barvinok:16:1}.

 \end{itemize}

-Given the importance of the partition sum in various fields, several approaches have been devised to tackle the partition sum from different angles.
+Given the importance of the partition function in various fields, several approaches have been devised to tackle the partition function from different angles.
 This has resulted in a variety of methods that have provided: \begin{itemize}